ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 The Domain Model is implemented in the *Core* project.
 This contains the classes that represent the core of the data structure.
 The core has, by design, very few dependencies.
 It depends only on `Microsoft.AspNetCore.Identity.EntityFrameworkCore`.
 It is the entities defined in the core that are saved in the database.

 An *Author* represents a user of the system.
-It implements the *IdentityUser* class to allow for authentication.
+It extends the *IdentityUser* class to allow for authentication.

 A *Cheep* represents something a user can post. *OriginalCheeps* represent *Cheep*s written by the poster, while a *ReCheep* represent repost of an *OriginalCheep* by another *Author*.